jkleinj/jkleinj.github.io/cv/cv.md

 ## Other Professional Activities
 * Member of the International Society for Computational Biology
-* Academic editor of Scientific Reports
-* Academic editor of PLoS ONE
 * Reviewer for various research funding organisations

 ## Programs & Servers